DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ---

-## 📘 Function Statements and Function Expressions
+## 📘Function Statements and Function Expressions
 * **Expression :** A unit of code that results in a value.
 It does n't have to save to a variable (an expression is something that produces a value)

 ```javascript